 On Thursday, June 13, 2013, Mackie and her brother and sister went to a nearby community to buy groceries and run errands.
 At the store, she asked her brother Peter to buy her 2 bottles of vodka because she had lost her ID.
 She wanted the bottles for a party she planned to attend later that night.
 After they returned home and just before dusk, Mackie grabbed one bottle of vodka and her iPod and headed out to where locals were having a party.
 Her sister Vivian was watching her son for the night.
 Mackie returned home a few hours later and grabbed the second bottle of vodka and headed up a trail called Leo Creek Forest Service Road to a cabin right outside of town to continue the party.

 It was shortly after midnight when Mackie headed to the second party and the events of the night after that are not entirely clear.
 She was said to have been with two men that night: her younger cousin Keith and a 48-year-old man named Victor.
 A forestry worker reported seeing a woman that resembled Mackie the next morning at approximately 9:30 am.
 She saw a woman walking alone along a bridge away from a truck that had gotten in an accident.
 She saw two men with the truck.
-Some suspect that Mackie tried to hitchhike home after the truck had gotten stuck.
+Some people suspect that Mackie tried to hitchhike home after the truck had gotten stuck.

 When Mackie did not show up to pick up her son the next day, or the days after, her family reported her missing to the police.
 They began to call family and friends to see if anyone had seen her.
 It was not a common occurrence for her to spend the night away from her son, and she had no overnight supplies or a cell phone with her.
 The area the cabin was located in was also known to have no cell phone coverage.
 Despite several days of searching by police and community members, nothing was ever found.